zfogg/RedditOC/README.md

 ### TO-DO

-1. Allow users to customize the CSS of original commenters.
+1. When users click 'load more comments', inspect the loaded comments and colorize as necessary.
-2. Optimize the rootWithinTree function, which often has duplicate elements in its return value.
+2. Allow users to customize the CSS of original commenters.
 3. Share with the world.